Sausage Stuffed Zucchini

 - 1/4 cup italian bread crumbs

-- 2 oz grated parmesan cheese
+- 2 oz freshly grated parmigiano reggiano cheese

-- 4 large cloves of garlic, minced
+- 4 cloves garlic minced

-- 12 oz tomatoes, chopped
+- 12 oz vine-ripened tomatoes chopped

 - 1 egg

-- 2 tbsp minced parsley
+- 2 tbsp minced parsley or basil

 - 1/3 cup minced red onion